Auto Train: Operations

 The train operates every day.
 At 12:30 pm, the station gates are opened to allow the vehicles into the vehicle staging area.
 Here, each vehicle is assigned a unique number, which is affixed to the driver's door magnetically.
 The vehicle is typically videoed to document existing dents and other damage, in case a damage claim is later filed.
 The passengers leave their vehicles here and take their carry-on bags with them into the station to await boarding.
 The vehicles are then staged near the autorack ramps by size and length for optimal loading order and are then loaded onto the autoracks.
 Motorcycle owners help tie their bikes down to a motorcycle carrier that is then loaded into the autorack.
 Passengers cannot access their vehicles during the trip.

-The last vehicles and passengers are accepted up until 3 p.m., after which the autoracks are closed and coupled together, the passenger cars are coupled together in the case of Sanford departures, and the autoracks are coupled to the rear of the consist.
+Vehicles and passengers are accepted up until 3 p.m., after which the autoracks are closed and coupled together, the passenger cars are coupled together in the case of Sanford departures, and the autoracks are coupled to the rear of the consist.
 At 5 p.m., the train departs the station.

 About 1 a.m., the train makes its sole scheduled stop, at the Florence, South Carolina, station, where a new engineer and conductors take over and the train takes on fuel and water.
-No passengers embark or disembark here.
+No passengers embark or disembark here, but it is considered a “smoke stop” and passengers are allowed to exit to “stretch their legs,” smoke (prohibited on the train) and exercise service animals like dogs.